razbakov/guten-abend/pages/index.md

 layout: page
 ---

-## Welcome to the quarantine online club

-We are here to provide you space to socialize and have fun, not leaving your house!
+# Everyhing closed?

+**We are open 24/7**

+Guten Abend is a social hub, where you can socialize and have fun.

 ### Morning activities